GFDRR/CCDR-tools/Top-down/FathomV3/README.md

 # FATHOM v3 - FLOOD EXPOSURE AND RISK PROCESSING

+Developed by M. Amadio, T. Iwanaga, A.H.
+Essenfelder

 This python script processes Fathom v3 scenarios in combination with population, exposure and land cover maps to produce Expeceted Annual Exposure (EAE) or Expected Annual Impact (EAI).
 Please check https://gfdrr.github.io/CCDR-tools for more details on the approach.
 It runs in the command prompt once properly installed.